How a Programmable Thermostat Can Save You Money

 Whether you’re looking to control your heating costs in the fall and winter or your cooling costs in the spring and summer, a programmable thermostat can help you achieve this goal.
 Remember the old Ronco Rotisserie commercials where Ron Popeil told you to “set it and forget it?”
 Well, programmable thermostats work a lot like that.

-More specifically, here’s how a programmable thermostat can save you money, as explained by energy.gov: “By allowing you to ‘set it and forget it,’ a programmable thermostat allows you to set temperatures based on the times you are normally home and your habits – and then you almost never have to bother with it.”
+More specifically, here’s how a programmable thermostat can save you money, as explained by energy.gov: “installing a programmable thermostat can help save an estimated 10 percent per year”.
+A programmable thermostat allows you to set temperatures based on the times you are normally home and your habits – and then you almost never have to bother with it.”

 Even if you’re a little technology-shy, programmable thermostats are worth the time and investment, especially when you consider that on average 42 percent of your home energy expense comes from your heating and cooling costs, according to the Energy Information Association.

 Today’s programmable thermostats are a snap to install and even easier to use.
-In the warmer months they can increase the temperature of your ductless AC or central air conditioning system after you leave and lower it before you arrive home.
-Conversely, in the colder months they can lower the temperature of an oil or gas heating system after you leave and raise it before you arrive home.
+In the warmer months, they can increase the temperature of your ductless air conditioning or central air conditioning system after you leave and lower it before you arrive home.
+Conversely, in the colder months, they can lower the temperature of an oil or gas heating system after you leave and raise it before you arrive home.

 Several agencies, including the United States Department of Energy and the Environmental Protection Agency, say when you are home, the best temperature to set your programmable thermostat is 78°F in the summer and 68°F in the winter.